tastybug/zettelkasten/catalog/vault.md

 Popular backends are cloud based like S3, Consul and the internal backend, called `raft`, where each node has it's own FS based persistency, which is synced automatically.

 * Consul: can be scaled independently, increasing throughput
-* Raft: is a file on the FS of each Vault node, no extra network hop necessary; sync is done transparently between the nodes
+* Raft: is a file on the FS of each Vault node (the node is stateful!), no extra network hop necessary; sync is done transparently between the nodes

 ## How Backends Influence Scaling